subtalegames/mimir/README.md

 In Mímir, facts are collected together into a map ([`Query<FactKey, FactType>`][query]), where the key is the unique identifier of the fact, and the value is the fact's value.

-Also, your game will (most likey!) have predefined rules that define behaviour that should occur when one or more facts are true.
+Also, your game will (most likely!) have predefined rules that define behaviour that should occur when one or more facts are true.
 We represent rules as a map ([`Rule<FactKey, FactType, FactEvaluator, Outcome>`][rule]), where the key is the unique identifier of the fact, and the value is a predicate ([`Evaluator`][evaluator]) that is evaluated against the fact's value.

 Finally, rules can be stored together in collections known as rulesets ([`Ruleset<FactKey, FactType, FactEvaluator, Outcome>`][ruleset]).
-Rulesets allow a query to be evaluated against many rules at once: Mímir will always look to match a query against the rule in the ruleset with the most requirements (i.e. more specific). *(If multiple rules are matched with the same specificity, one is chosen at random.)*
+Rulesets allow a query to be evaluated against many rules simultaneously: Mímir will always look to match a query against the rule in the ruleset with the most requirements (i.e. more specific). *(If multiple rules are matched with the same specificity, one is chosen at random.)*

 ## Example